Galveston District Court and County Court Plan

 QUALIFICATIONS FOR ATTORNEYS TO RECEIVE COURT APPOINTMENTS IN CRIMINAL CASES

-6. Complete a minimum of ten (10) hours of certified C.L.E. credits annually in criminal law;
+- Complete a minimum often (10) hours of certified C.L.E. credits annually in criminal law;

-7. Attorney shall submit by October 15th of each year a statement that describes the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in this Galveston County for adult criminal cases for the prior twelve (12) months that begins October 1 and end on September 30.
+- Attorneys shall submit by October 15th of each year a statement that describes the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in Galveston County for adult criminal cases for the prior twelve (12) months that begins October l and ends on September 30.
 Attorneys shall submit the report through the online form to the Texas Indigent Defense Commission.
 The Board may remove from the list of approved attorneys, without further notice, any attorney who fails to submit the form by October 15 of each year as required herein.

-Self-study hours will not be considered in determining the minimum 10 hour per year requirement.
-Continuing legal education activity completed with a one-year period immediately preceding an attorney's initial reporting period may be used to meet the educational requirement for the initial year.
+Self-study hours will be not be considered in determining the minimum ten (10) hour per year requirement.
+Continuing legal education activity completed within a one-year period immediately preceding an attorney's initial reporting period may be used to meet the educational requirement for the initial year.

-Continuing legal education activity completed during any reporting period in excess of the minimum 10 hour requirement for such period may be applied to the following period's requirement.
+Continuing legal education activity completed during any reporting period in excess of the minimum ten (10) hour requirement for such period may be applied to the following period's requirement.
 The carryover provision applies to one year only.

-C. Capital Murder Where Death Penalty Is Sought by State:
+- Capital Murder Where Death Penalty is Sought by State:

-Except in those cases where a legal conflict exists, the court shall appoint the West Texas Regional Public Defender for all death-eligible capital cases.
+Except in those cases where a legal conflict exists, the Court shall appoint the Regional Public Defender for Capital Cases for all death eligible capital cases.

-In cases where a legal conflict prohibits appointment to the West Texas Regional Public Defender, the following qualifications shally apply:
+In cases where a legal conflict prohibits appointment to the Regional Public Defender for Capital Cases, the following qualifications shall apply:

 1st CHAIR:

-1. On the approved list of attorneys qualified for capital murder appointment as maintained by the 2nd Administrative Judicial Region of the State of Texas.
+l.
+On the approved list of attorneys qualified for capital murder appointment as maintained by the 11th Administrative Judicial Region of the State of Texas.

 2nd CHAIR:

-1. At least five (05) years experience in criminal litigation and tried to verdict at least eight (08) felony cases before a jury for offenses punishable as 1st or 2nd degree felonies, or;
+1. At least five (5) years of experience in criminal litigation and tried to verdict at least eight (8) felony cases before a jury for offenses punishable as 1st or 2nd degree felonies; or,

 D. Capital Murder Where Death Penalty Is Not Sought by State of Texas: